 - 1. Switch on the Lego Robot.
 It will take about a minute to start up. - 2.
 Switch on the android tablet. - 3.
+If using WiFi In the android table settings: - (a) Enable WiFi. - (b) Check the tablet is connected to the same network as the LEGO Rover.
-In the android tablet settings: - (a) disable WiFi (and mobile data, if applicable) - (b) enable Bluetooth - (c) from the list of available Bluetooth devices select the one with the name of your robot and select the option that allows you to use it for internet connectivity.

-4. Start the Lego Rovers app.
+If using Bluetooth In the android tablet settings:

+- (a) disable WiFi (and mobile data, if applicable) - (b) enable Bluetooth - (c) from the list of available Bluetooth devices select the one with the name of your robot and select the option that allows you to use it for internet connectivity. - 4.
+Start the Lego Rovers app.